mefesto/wabbitmq/README.md

   * `auto-ack?` boolean indicating if messages are auto-acknowledged (default: false)
   * `timeout` Block for the given timeout in milliseconds.
 A value of zero blocks indefinitely. (default: 0)

+## Development

+In order to run tests you'll need RabbitMQ locally installed.
+The tests will try to connect with the following configuration:

+    {:host "localhost"
+     :username "guest"
+     :password "guest"
+     :virtual-host "/test"}

 ## TODO

   * Documentation, especially in the source code.